-The first three of the six policy recommendations strengthen existing policies:
+The first four recommendations strengthen existing policies:

 - 1. Fortify cap-and-trade design by explicitly linking program emission permit prices to the rate of statewide emission reductions by reforming the program's price floor-the minimum price accepted at emission permit auctions.
 The cap-and-trade program's price floor should rise more quickly if emissions are not decreasing at a pace consistent with the 2030 target. - 2.
 Ratchet up clean energy standards on electricity supply.
 Senate Bill 100 sets a 60 percent renewable electricity standard for 2030.
 The recommended enhancement increases zero emission electricity supply by 7 percent, reducing sector emissions to 38 MMT of CO2e.
-This level was chosen to align with modeling performed for the state's long-run planning process, which also informs the addition of flexibility resources to the electricity system to ensure supply reliability (California Public Utilities Commission 2019).6 - 3.
-Increase transportation sector ambition, increasing the state's zero emission vehicles goal to 7.5 million vehicles by 2030, up from the current objective of 5 million.
-The goal is achieved in the modeling by increasing the zero emission vehicle mandate to boost the fraction of zero emission vehicles to 80 percent of new car and light truck sales in 2030.
+This level was chosen to align with modeling performed for the state's long-run planning process, which also informs the addition of flexibility resources to the electricity system to ensure supply reliability (California Public Utilities Commission 2019).6 - Increase transportation sector ambition, increasing the state's zero emission vehicles goal to 7.5 million vehicles by 2030, up from the current objective of 5 million.
+The goal is achieved in the modeling by increasing the zero-emission vehicle mandate to boost the fraction of zero emission vehicles to 75 percent of new car and light truck sales in 2030. - 4.
+Accelerate building electrification, aiming for advanced electric heat pumps to represent at least 50 percent of new sales of water heaters and space heaters for residential buildings, including units for new construction and replacements in existing buildings.

-The three remaining policy recommendations involve new initiatives:
+The two remaining policy recommendations involve new initiatives:

-- 4. Accelerate building electrification, aiming for advanced electric heat pumps to represent at least 50 percent of new sales of water heaters and space heaters for residential buildings, including units for new construction and replacements in existing buildings. - 5.
-Establish a zero emission performance standard for heat applied to the industry sector.
-This policy would jump-start the use of existing cost-effective solar thermal heat, a mature and proven technology, while encouraging development of emerging zero emission options. - Introduce a GHG emission performance standard for cement and concrete production.
+- 5. Establish a zero emission performance standard for heat applied to the industry sector.
+This policy would jump-start the use of existing cost-effective solar thermal heat, a mature and proven technology, while encouraging development of emerging zero emission options. - 6.
+Introduce a GHG emission performance standard for cement and concrete production.
 Cement is the largest source of coal combustion in California (Global Efficiency Intelligence 2019), and is an exciting area for technological innovation (Rissman 2018).